emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 #### Simple query string

-The `simple_query_string` function maps to the `simple_query_string` query in OpenSearch.
+The `simple_query_string` function maps to the `simple_query_string` query in Enegry Logserver.
 It returns the documents that match a provided text, number, date or boolean value with a given field or fields.
 The **^** lets you *boost* certain fields.
 Boosts are multipliers that weigh matches in one field more heavily than matches in other fields.

 #### Syntax